 Our entry is delayed as we take a good look at the terra cotta fountain which has a sign proclaiming it as the largest and best example of its kind in the world.
 It appears to have had quite a lot of restoration done to it and it is quite a sight.
 We stalk around it deciphering the various displays for the empire colonies depicted.
 Australia of course has sheep, wheat and mining depicted, the great sources of wealth in colonial times.

 Moving along, of particular interest is the role of the steamie where the ladies of the East End would take their washing and then hang it out on the green to dry.
-Even today, this is officially allowed though people don’t do it anymore.
+Even today, drying your clothes on the green is officially allowed though people don’t do it anymore.
 The river runs along the edge of the green.
 Apparently the weavers also used to dry their linen on the green back in the day.

 I have a quick look around displays about the Barrowland but most of the content, although interesting, is oral history that’s been assembled from people in fairly recent history.
 I can see that I could easily spend quite a while in here even though he displays are fairly concise.
 I check my map and decide to head upstairs.
 To get to the next level I head out to the lift and along the way look down at Hubby in conservatory below.
 He messages me that the food has arrived.
 I need to be quick.